Phil Falcone, a twenty-first century hedge fund manager, is making a three billion dollar bet on LightSquared, his new wireless network.

 “Apple no longer has to compete on specs and features, nor does it want to…it’s not the RAM or CPU speed, screen resolution or number of ports which dictate whether a product is valuable; it’s purely about the experience of using the device.”

 Just like Steve Job’s video announcements, Falcone has gone on TV.
-His goal is to inform people that LightSquared is investing in innovation and exercising their free market prerogatives while the entrenched GPS and communications players are using old-school scare tactics to halt their vision.
+His goal is to inform people that LightSquared is investing in and exercising their market prerogatives while the entrenched GPS and communications players are using old-school scare tactics to halt their vision.
 But moving the conversation from “speeds and feeds” to emotional benefits has worked spectacularly well for Apple and could help solve LightSquared’s problems, too.
-More importantly, there’s a lesson here for all of us to keep our marketing communications “all about them” and to remember to appeal to our consumers’ emotions before we appeal to their intellect (“hearts THEN minds”).
+More importantly, there’s a lesson here for all of us to keep our marketing communications “” and to remember to appeal to our consumers’ emotions before we appeal to their intellect (“hearts THEN minds”).